Werick Caetano

-Werick Maciel Caetano de Oliveira (born 25 April 1999) is a Brazilian professional footballer who plays as an attacking midfielder.
+Werick Maciel Caetano de Oliveira (born 25 April 1999) is a Brazilian professional footballer who plays as an attacking midfielder for Thai League 2 club Uttaradit.

 Early life

 Caetano is a native of Gurupi, Tocantins.
 He moved from Brazil to Spain at the age of seven, and holds a Spanish passport.

 Club career

 On 8 October 2019, EFL Championship club Reading announced the signing of Caetano on a contract until the end of the season, with Caetano joining up with the U23s.
 On 2 July 2020, Reading announced that Caetano had left the club after his contract had expired.

 In August 2024, Caetano moved to Vietnam, signing for V.League 1 club SHB Da Nang on a short term on deal.

 International career

 He been called up to the Brazil national under-18 football team.

 Style of play

 He has been described as a player with "exquisite technique, elegance in driving, dribbling and passing, good vision of the game and an effective arrival from second line thanks to its power".